google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/introducing_accessibility_in_typography/content.md

 ## Choosing accessible type

 [Accessible typography](https://www.visionaustralia.org/business-consulting/digital-access/blog/typography-in-inclusive-design-part-1#2) considerations start with choosing [type](/glossary/type).
-Select [typefaces](/glossary/typeface) that have legibility built into their designs.
-There is no single answer about which fonts are most accessible.
-There are some indications of what could make a typeface more accessible to some people.
+There is no single answer for which fonts are most accessible, but there *are* some indications of what could make a typeface more accessible to some people.

-The examples in this section are for languages using the [Latin](/glossary/latin) [writing system](/glossary/script_writing_system).
-However, the same principles of choosing typefaces with distinct [letterforms](/glossary/letterform) (the unique shape of a letter), [numerals](/glossary/numerals_figures), punctuation marks, and [symbols](/glossary/icon_symbol) should apply to other writing systems.
+Some popular fonts, such as [Poppins](https://fonts.google.com/specimen/Poppins), have proven to be readable with individuals who have cognitive disabilities.
+Of course, you can also select a [typeface](/glossary/typeface) that has legibility built into its design, like [Lexend](https://design.google/library/lexend-readability/), or [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible), for example.

-The type designers who created [Lexend](https://design.google/library/lexend-readability/) and [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible) created these typefaces to be easier to read.
-Some popularly available fonts, such as [Poppins](https://fonts.google.com/specimen/Poppins), have proven to be readable with individuals who have cognitive disabilities.
+(The examples in this section are for languages using the [Latin](/glossary/latin) [writing system](/glossary/script_writing_system).
+However, the same principles of choosing typefaces with distinct [letterforms](/glossary/letterform) (the unique shape of a letter), [numerals](/glossary/numerals_figures), punctuation marks, and [symbols](/glossary/icon_symbol) should apply to other writing systems.)

 ## Checking readability

 Mirroring, or flipping, occurs when readers flip or mirror letters and numbers that are the same form when flipped horizontally.
-For example, a reader could mistake a lowercase letter “b” for a lowercase “d”.
+For example, a reader could mistake a lowercase letter “b” for a lowercase “d."
 Instead of reading the word “bog,” the reader will think the word is “dog.”

 A different and more pervasive issue among people with dyslexia and other reading difficulties is the transpositioning of letters.
 For example, a reader may mistake the words “lion” for “loin,” or “line” for “lien.”
 Transposition is a common experience for people with dyslexia and other reading difficulties, and does not disappear with age.

-To reduce the chances of a reader confusing letters, words and numbers, consider checking the following character pairs to make sure they are distinct enough from each other:
+To reduce the chances of a reader confusing letters, words and numbers, check the following character pairs to make sure they are distinct enough from each other:

 - qp
 - db